panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 The state consists of a plain JavaScript object, having the properties `on` and `count`.

-The first property, `state.on`, holds a boolean value that indicates if a switch is *on* or *off*.
+The first property, `state.on`, holds a boolean denoting a switch.
 The same way `state.count` holds a number denoting a counter, for example, how many times the user had clicked a button.

-What happens if you'd like to update such a compound state?
-Let's say you'd like to increase the counter by 1:
+Then, let's say you'd like to increase the counter by 1:

 ```javascript
 // Updating compound state